Arthur-071/js-by-hitesh-sir/README.md

 # In-Depth Javscript
 Learn basic to advanced javascript
-All topics coverd
+All topics coverd,
-Build multiple projects
+Build multiple projects,
-Learn to handle API and much more
+Learn to handle API and much more.